Futuna Chapel: Current condition

 In 2000, the Society of Mary had no further use for the Futuna Retreat and sold it to Wellington builder Art Potter.
 Subsequently, the buildings surrounding the chapel were removed and replaced with medium-density housing units designed by Hunt Davies Tennent Ltd. The chapel itself was protected from demolition by the Wellington District Plan.
 While the 66 residential properties now forming Futuna Village were being built, the chapel was used to store materials.
 While tarnished, most of the fixtures and fittings remain in good condition, but Jim Allen's centrepiece wooden sculpture of the Crucifixion disappeared.
-In early September 2012 the missing Crucifixion sculpture was discovered by police on a farm in the Taranaki district.
+In early September 2012 the missing Crucifixion sculpture was discovered by police on a farm in Ahititi in the Taranaki district.
 It was reinstalled in the building in early 2013 after being refurbished by the National Museum of New Zealand.

 Concern about the building's future came from many quarters, leading to the formation of the Friends of Futuna Charitable Trust spearheaded by Simon Mclellan.
 After lengthy negotiations, an agreement was reached in 2006 between the Friends of Futuna Charitable Trust and Futuna Ltd for the sale of the Chapel and the parcel of land that it sits on to the Trust.
 A conservation plan has been developed by the Trust to carry out repairs and refurbishments so that the building can be appreciated as originally designed.
 The building fabric presents a number of challenges such as rot in some windows and externally exposed timber framing.
 The original asbestos diamond shaped roofing shingles were replaced by metal roofing tiles some time in the past which are unsympathetic to the architecture, and the search continues for a suitable solution.
 An accessible toilet was recently added to the building to enable a wider range of events to be hosted.